pyepics/pyepics/doc/installation.rst

      github Issues seem to be intended for bug tracking, they are a fine way to catalog various kinds of questions and feature requests.

- 3. If you're sure you've found a bug in existing code, or have some code you think would be useful to add to PyEpics, and you're familiar with git, make a Pull Request on http://github.com/pyepics/pyepics.
+ 3. If you are sure you have found a bug in existing code, or have some code you think would be useful to add to pyepics, consider making a Pull Request on http://github.com/pyepics/pyepics.

 License
 ~~~~~~~~~~~~~~~~~~~

-The PyEpics source code, this documentation, and all material associated
+The pyepics source code, this documentation, and all material
-with it are distributed under the Epics Open License:
+associated with it are distributed under the Epics Open License:

 .. include:: ../LICENSE

-In plain English, this says that there is no warranty or gaurantee that the
+In plain English, this says that there is no warranty or guarantee that the
 code will actually work, but you can do anything you like with this code
 except a) claim that you wrote it or b) claim that the people who did write
 it endorse your use of the code.
 Unless you're the US government, in which
 case you can probably do whatever you want.

 Acknowledgments
 ~~~~~~~~~~~~~~~~~~~~~~

-PyEpics was originally written and is maintained by Matt Newville
+pyepics was originally written and is maintained by Matt Newville
 <newville@cars.uchicago.ed>.
-Many important contributions to the library
+Many important contributions to the
-have come from Angus Gratton while at the Australian National University.
+library have come from Angus Gratton while at the Australian National University.
 Several other people have provided valuable additions, suggestions, or bug reports, which has greatly improved the quality of the library: Ken Lauer, Robbie Clarken, Daniel Allen, Michael Abbott, Daron Chabot, Thomas Caswell, Georg Brandl, Niklas Claesson, Jon Brinkmann, Marco Cammarata, Craig Haskins, Pete Jemian, Andrew Johnson, Janko Kolar, Irina Kosheleva, Tim Mooney, Eric Norum, Mark Rivers, Friedrich Schotte, Mark Vigder, Steve Wasserman, and Glen Wright.